 - When deadheading.

-- And like mad during garden cleanup—which this extra-rainy year seems to have been a pretty much nonstop affair.
+- And like mad during garden cleanup—which in windy, wet years like this seems to have been a pretty much nonstop affair.

 - (When pruning or raking leaves, a tarp is probably a better choice, and I’ve got them in many sizes to suit the scale of the job.
 It’s easy to drag branches, or piles of fallen leaves, away on a tarp.)

 I’ve worn out a number of tip bags in my time, but generally speaking they’re pretty resilient creatures.
 I like the size-XL wide-mouth types, but you can get them smaller, more upright (like a giant beer can), or square, or even one that you wear.
 No kidding.
 Good if you are up on a ladder, for instance.